phalcon-orphanage/docs/en/api/Phalcon_Db_Adapter_Pdo.rst

 public *int*  **lastInsertId** ([*string* $sequenceName])

-Returns insert id for the auto_increment/serial column inserted in the last SQL statement
+Returns the insert id for the auto_increment/serial column inserted in the lastest executed SQL statement

 .. code-block:: php